nimzco/react-workshop/Workshop Contents/X - Styling Components/README.md

 Note: _Since JSX is closer to JavaScript than HTML, React uses the camelCase property naming convention.
 You’ll notice that other properties such as `tabindex` become `tabIndex`._

-## CSS Modules
+## The Creact React App way

-`create-react-app` uses built-in, CSS Modules.
+`create-react-app` have webpack configured to be able to import a CSS file into your components.
 That gives you a way to have a `.css` file next to your component and import it.
-CSS Modules will take care of scoping your class names.

 To use it, you just have to define your CSS and import it in your component: